Vegan Low Carb Bread – Grain Free

 This Vegan Low Carb Bread is the bread of bread.
 This gluten-free recipe is a protein and fibre-packed bread recipe rich in healthy nutrients.
 The soft texture with a lightly crispy crust makes this low carb bread excellent for sandwiches.

 This grain-free bread is easy to slice, and it is moist with a hint of sesame flavour.
-I promise you this vegan bread is impressive!
+I promise you, this vegan bread is addictively delicious!

-If you are counting carbs, each slice of this gluten-free bread has about 4 grams of net carbs and is acceptable on a keto diet.
+If you are counting carbs, we have great news!
+Each slice of this gluten-free bread has about 4 grams of net carbs and is acceptable on a keto diet.

-The main ingredients in this grain-free bread are almond flour, cassava flour, flaxseed, psyllium husk, and sesame seeds keeping this bread super healthy.
+The key ingredients in this grain-free bread are almond flour, cassava flour, flaxseed, psyllium husk, and sesame seeds keeping this bread super healthy.

 For moistness, a splash of extra virgin olive oil and apple cider vinegar.
 To keep this bread light and yeast free, I used baking powder mixed with baking soda.